learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 After pushing new code, Heroku will run through the build process again and deploy your changes.
-You don't have to run your migrations again since the database already exists on the server (you would have to run the migrations if you created a new migration file).
+You don't have to run your migrations again since the database already exists on the server.
+You would have to run the migrations if you created a new migration file.

 ## Troubleshooting